 Both Denise Wunderler, DO, and her husband Mike Savino, DO, are physicians.
-But their combined training could not have prepared them for the death of their two-year-old daughter, Vienna, who fell asleep on the family room floor and never woke up.
+But their combined training could not have prepared them for the death of their two-year-old daughter, Vienna, who fell asleep on the family room carpet while watching TV and never woke up.

 Sudden unexplained death in childhood (SUDC) was listed as the cause of Vienna’s death, but not until seven months after she died.
 At the time, Vienna’s parents were unfamiliar with the term.

 SUDC is the sudden and unexpected death in childhood between one- and 18-years-old that cannot be explained after a review of the clinical history, circumstances of death, and an autopsy.
 According to the CDC, 60 percent of all SUDC cases occur in children between 1 and 4 years old.
 SUDC is rare, affecting 1.4 out of every 100,000 toddlers.